13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Looking for a relaxing day in the fields?
 Look no further, as this is my favorite Lavender field in Texas and always seems to reduce my stress levels.
 Not sure if it is the lavender or if it’s the atmosphere.
 I’m sure a bit of both!

-Located in the small town of Weimer, it is at a 1-hour driving distance either from Houston, Austin, or San Antonio.
+Located in the small town of Weimar, it is a 1-hour drive from Houston, Austin, or San Antonio.

-As you make your way to the Texas countryside you will feel all the stress of the big cities wash away, you will be able to explore the fields and relax as the wind blows through the blooms.
-Enjoy a nice beverage and a snack on the deck that is located right next to the lavender fields.
+As you make your way to the Texas countryside, you will feel all the stress of the big cities wash away; you will be able to explore the fields and relax as the wind blows through the blooms.
+Enjoy a nice beverage and a snack on the deck, which is located right next to the lavender fields.

-If you are a planner and really want an in-depth experience or this is your first time, I recommend reaching out to the Purple Cactus Lavender Farm and setting up a tour.
+If you are a planner and really want an in-depth experience, or if this is your first time, I recommend reaching out to the Purple Cactus Lavender Farm to set up a tour.

 You will also receive a complimentary lavender lemonade and a taste of lavender confection when you buy the tour.